IBM/fastfit/README.md

 ![fastfit_banner_white](https://github.com/IBM/fastfit/assets/23455264/a4de0a5e-b43a-462b-b1f2-9509ec873e76)

+FastFit, a method, and a Python package design to provide fast and accurate few-shot classification, especially for scenarios with many semantically similar classes.
+FastFit utilizes a novel approach integrating batch contrastive learning and token-level similarity score.
+Compared to existing few-shot learning packages, such as SetFit, Transformers, or few-shot prompting of large language models via API calls, FastFit significantly improves multi-class classification performance in speed and accuracy across FewMany, our newly curated English benchmark, and Multilingual datasets.
+FastFit demonstrates a 3-20x improvement in training speed, completing training in just a few seconds.

 ## Running the Training Script

 Our package provides a convenient command-line tool `train_fastfit` to train text classification models.
 This tool comes with a variety of configurable parameters to customize your training process.